Klasies River Caves: Material culture

 Bone tools have been found at KRM during the original excavations by Singer and Wymer coming from MSA II and Howiesons Poort strata.
 Three denticulated bone tools originating from an MSA II context resemble musical rasps found at other Middle Stone Age sites in Southern Africa.
 The bone rasps were fashioned out of bovid rib and long bone, but a study found that the use wear did not relate to the same type of musical instrument used at the other MSA sites.
 Instead, the authors found starchy reside within the teeth of the rasp and suggest that the tool was used for plant processing rather than as an instrument or skin abrader, however this is not proven.
 A ground bone point dating to 80–65 ka and a charred bone with engraved lines come from Howiesons Poort contexts.
 Use-wear analysis found longitudinal striations consistent with longitudinal action (including arrow use); microstriations suggest that the bone point was also hafted within a reed, consistent with ethno-historic accounts of early hunter-gatherers from the region.
-Alternative interprations that include use as a domestic tool for woodworking or as a javelin point are not consistent with microwear of the bone point leading the authors to conclude that the bone tool was used as an arrowhead.
+Alternative interpretations that include use as a domestic tool for woodworking or as a javelin point are not consistent with microwear of the bone point leading the authors to conclude that the bone tool was used as an arrowhead.
 Other bone points have been found at MSA sites including Katanda in the Semliki River Valley, dating to around 90 ka, and at Blombos Cave dating to 73 ka.

 Researchers have also confirmed evidence of shell beads at Klasies River caves, which is corroborated by similar discoveries from other cave sites on the southern coast.